AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 >[!NOTE]
 >
-> If the AEM server is running as a service under LSA, explicitly assigning this privilege to a user may not be necessary, it means if no other application/components are installed apart from the one required for PDFG on the VM, then you do not need to grant any other accounts the **Replace a process level token right** and only local service and network service accounts should have the right.
+> As implied above, if the AEM server is running as a service under the LocalSystem account (LSA), explicitly assigning this privilege to a user is not necessary.

 ### (Windows Only) Enable the PDF Generator service for non-administrators {#enable-the-pdf-generator-service-for-non-administrators}